 To order the Home School, High School Handbook,

 Price: $25.00 donation to HEF* + $5.00 shipping

 Sue has completed home schooling four of her own children

-who are now in their careers as a doctor, lawyer, nurse and CPA
+who now enjoy careers as medical doctor, lawyer, nurse and CPA

-*HEF is the Home Education Foundation, our Florida lobbyist,
+*HEF is the Home Education Foundation, a home schoolers

 Academic Advising FAQ